danmv/kamynz.github.com/_posts/2015-07-30-Introduction-to-my-thesis.md

       * Output => A vector of _length equals to the number of fragments_ that has the hex color code of each fragment

+5. Function5 and Function6: ObtainingDimensionsForImage(HexColorVector) and Creating_Image(nRows,nCols,lenColorMatrix,HexColorVector)

+      * These two functions work to create the image.